akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 He gulped greedily at the beer.
 ‘On pilgrimage from Bristol to Walsingham, to the shrine there.’

 Beatrice studied him a moment, as her father taught her.
 ‘What of the roads?
 Is the war moving south?
-What of the King’s army?’
+What of the King’s host?’

 The pilgrim swallowed hard, his eyes darting to the darkening horizon.
 ‘In truth, I know nothing of the King’s business, mistress.
 The tracks are foul, as are the rumours everywhere.’